jamesgolden1/equivalent-linear-LLMs/README.md

   <img src="https://github.com/jamesgolden1/llms-are-llms/blob/main/images/fig1-llama-detached-swiglu.png" width=70%/>
 </p>

-Fig 1: The network components that are detached from the computational graph at inference to enable local linearity with respect to the input embedding vectors.
+Fig 1: The Llama 3 architecture with gradient detachments that produce local linearity.
+The network components that are detached from the computational graph at inference to enable local linearity with respect to the input embedding vectors.
+These include normalization layers, feed forward/multi-layer perceptron blocks and attention blocks.
+This approach only works for LLMs with gated linear activations (Swish/SiLU, SwiGLU, GeLU) and zero-bias linear layers.

 <p align="center">
   <img src="https://github.com/jamesgolden1/llms-are-llms/blob/main/images/fig3-jacobian-reconstruction.png" width=50%"/>